 (CommentLuv)

-WordPress has a built-in commenting feature that allows your blog readers to interact with your website or blog, post comments, reply to other users and participate in discussions as part of a social community.
+WordPress has a built-in commenting feature that allows your site users to interact with your website, post new comments, reply to existing comments and participate in discussions.

-You can enhance the WordPress default commenting feature with a number of third-party plugins that integrate with social media, helping to share and spread them around.
+You can expand the WordPress native commenting feature using a 3rd-party plugin that integrates your comments with social media, helping to spread and share them online.

 (SocialLinkMachine – WordPress content distribution plugin)

-(SocialLinkMachine – drip-feed content automatically to dozens of traffic-generating sites)
+(SocialLinkMachine – syndicate content to dozens of authority websites)

-Also, if you would like to know more about setting up social media monitoring (so you can get actionable information about your content marketing efforts), we have created a comprehensive article where we explore a number of social media monitoring tools that are worth knowing about.
-More info:
+Also, if you would like to know more about setting up social media tracking (in order to get useful information about your content marketing efforts), we have written a detailed article about social media monitoring tools that are worth knowing about.
+Go here to learn more:

 Kickstart Your WordPress Traffic System